amplitude converter, data analyzer, digitizer, transient recorder, analog-to-digital converter, Msps, Gsps, GByte/s

 Dead time describes a time interval during which a measurement device is not capable to acquire new measurements because it is still busy processing the previous one.
 Our products are optimized to minimize dead time.
 Read out always happens in parallel to measurement without disturbing it.

-A delay-line position readout is used to measure the position of impact of a particle on a (typically larger area) micro channel plate detector with a resolution of approx. 100µm.
-The electron cloud, which is emitted at the location of the particle impacted on the detector on the back of an MCP-stack induces a signal in a wire.
+A delay-line position readout is used to measure the position of impact of a particle on a (typically larger area) microchannel plate detector with a resolution of approx. 100µm.
+The electron cloud, which is emitted at the location of the particle impact on the detector on the back of an MCP-stack induces a signal in a wire.
 The signal travels along the wire towards the wire’s two ends.
 By measuring the arrival time difference of the induced signal at each end of the wire, the position of impact on the wire can be deduced.
-In order to cover a larger area, the detection wire (i.e. the delayline) is wound around a detector body.
+In order to cover a larger area, the detection wire (i.e. the delay-line) is wound around a detector body.
 2D-position of impact information can be obtained by employing a set of two orthogonal windings.

-fluorescence lifetime imaging microscopy
+fluorescence lifetime imaging microscopy, photoluminescence decay measurements

 Fluorescence Lifetime Imaging Microscopy (FLIM) is a microscopy imaging technique where time-correlated single-photon counting (TCSPC) is performed on each pixel of the image.
 The sample is scanned by a high-frequency pulsed laser beam, single photons of the emitted fluorescence light are detected, and the arrival time of each photon in the laser pulse period is determined by the TCSPC system and recorded in a histogram.